colinyjchung/jinnzhong/content/posts/20161006-commentary-oryx-and-crake.md

     "Live Commentary",
 ]
 +++
-The following are thoughts and reactions I had _while_ reading _One Hundred Years of Solitude_ (1967) by Gabriel García Márquez.
+The following are thoughts and reactions I had _while_ reading _Oryx and Crake_ (2003) by Margaret Atwood.
 They do not reflect my overall post-reading opinion of the work.

 **SPOILER ALERTS AHEAD** (_obviously_).